MaskingTechnology/jitar/examples/4-integrations/2-vue/README.md

-# react-jitar
+# vue-jitar

-In this example you will learn how to integrate Jitar with React using Vite.
+The example contains a step-by-step guide to integrate Jitar with Vue using Vite.

-## Step 1: Setup a React Project
+## Step 1: Setup a Vue Project

-For creating the React app, use Vite with the `react-ts` template.
+For creating the Vue app, use Vite with the `vue-ts` template.

 ```bash
 npm create -y vite@latest vue-jitar -- --template vue-ts